Why has the university cancelled convocation ceremonies?

 What is a Convocation Celebration Box?

-This summer, graduates will receive a special Convocation Celebration Box in the mail which will include their parchment enclosed in an SFU degree cover.
+Graduating students will receive a special Convocation Celebration Box in the mail which will include their parchment enclosed in an SFU degree cover.
 It will also include a congratulatory message from the President and Chancellor, Convocation program book, SFU Alumni pin, mortarboard and tassel, and more fun surprises.
 Continue the celebration on social media by sharing your unboxing experience using #MySFUGrad2020.

 How will I receive my Convocation Celebration Box and parchment?

-More information on how to get your Convocation Celebration Box and parchment.
+Visit the webpage for more information on how to get your Convocation Celebration Box and parchment.

 When will the Convocation Celebration Box be mailed?